-- If your small group leader feels they need help in caring for you, they should consult with their flock leader (a coach and leader of small group leaders).
+If your small group leader feels they need help in caring for you, they should consult with their coach.
 With your permission, they would then ask for wisdom and direction as well as practical ways to care for and counsel you.

-- If still more help is needed, your flock leader may consult with the Associate Pastor
+If still more help is needed, your coach may consult with the Senior Pastor.

-- If it is determined at this point that more help is needed, your leaders will refer you to be considered for formal Biblical Soul Care.
-At this time we would ask that you fill out our Soul Care Forms (access to these forms will be given to you directly by a Harvest Counseling staff member or volunteer).
+If it is determined at this point that more help is needed, your leaders will refer you to be considered for formal counseling.
+At that time, we would ask that you fill out our application form.

-- Once the forms are submitted, a staff member will read over your request and determine the best plan of action.
-A staff member or Soul Care volunteer will follow up with you as soon as possible to help you take the next step.
+Once the form is submitted, a staff member will read over your request and determine the best plan of action.
+The counseling ministry will follow up with you as soon as possible to help you take the next step.

-- As you wait and if you have not done so, we would ask that you prayerfully consider who may be able to come alongside you as an advocate.
-Ideally, your small group leader will help you do that early on in the process, but if you have not found someone at this point, please continue to pray and let the Biblical Soul Care team know about the status of finding an advocate.
+As you wait, and if you have not done so, we would ask that you prayerfully consider who may be able to come alongside you as an advocate.
+Ideally, your small group leader will help you do that early on in the process, but if you have not found someone at this point, please continue to pray and let the counseling ministry know about the status of finding an advocate.

 For more information about the role of an advocate, click here: Biblical Counseling Advocacy Form and Agreement (HBC DSM)